mrrogercampbell/technical-interview-workshop/README.md

     - [FreeCodeCamp: 10 Most Popular Coding Challenge Sites](https://www.freecodecamp.org/news/the-10-most-popular-coding-challenge-websites-of-2016-fb8a5672d22f/)
 - If you cant figure out the challenge dope in as much pseudo code and you can and notes on how you would go about researching the challenge you were given.

+## Whiteboarding
+The goal of a `whiteboard` challenge is for you to convey how you think and reason your way through a challenging problem.

+Traditional this challenge is given to you in person and is performed in front of either the interviewer and or an interviewing panel.

+They will ask you a challenging question and then ask you to write out how you would approach solving the issue.

+### How to Beat The Whiteboard
+- TALK OUT LOUD!
+  - One of the biggest thing interviewers are trying to see with this type of challenge is how do you reason.
+  - It is extremely important to say anything and everything you are thinking out loud.
+- Write out `pseudo code`
+  - Pseudo code show that you are logically working towards a solutions by dissecting the problem.
+- When in doubt...
+Ask a questions
+  - One common pitfall for Juniors is that they think they are supposed to know everything; `you will never know more than you don't know`
+  - Normally Interviewers ask you a to solve a problem and purposefully do not give you enough details to solve it so that you will ask questions.
+- Remember the point of the challenge is not to solve the solution but to show them you are a capable thinking.

+**Fun Fact:** Whiteboard challenges originated from a time before laptops, when it was hard to to have an interviewee code on an actual computer.
+Old habits die hard, and this is one of them.

 ## Live Code Interview
 By far considered one of the toughest stages of the interviewing process is the `Live Coding` Interview.
 At this stage in the game you have normally had a `behavioral interview`, been asked `technical questions`, and possibly done a `whiteboarding challenge`.